-Looking for STEM museums, centers, programs and activities?
-This comprehensive list includes high-quality local, regional and national STEM programs and resources.
+Looking for STEM centers, programs, and activities?
+Check out these local, regional, and national STEM programs and resources.

 Academy of Natural Sciences

 Founded in 1812, the Academy of Natural Sciences is America's oldest natural history museum and is a world leader in biodiversity and environmental research.
 For nearly 200 years, the Academy has carried out its mission to encourage and cultivate the sciences, exploring the remarkable diversity of our natural world and sharing these discoveries with the public through innovative exhibits, publications and educational programming.